incognite-lab/myGym/docs/source/user_guide/train_press.rst

 Training
 -----------

-* To train model with default settings run following command ``python train.py --config ./configs/train_press.json``
+* To train model with default coefficients settings run following command ``python train.py --config ./configs/train_press.json``

 The training will start with gui window and standstill visualization.
 New directory